B.C. RCMP make arrests at pipeline protest site following alleged 'swarming incidents' | CBC News

 The Civilian Review and Complaints Commission (CRCC), which receives and oversees public grievances against the Mounties, said it would be examining whether the unit's operations are consistent with the Charter, legislation on the United Nations Declaration on the Rights of Indigenous People as well as the findings of the national inquiry into missing and murdered Indigenous women and girls.

-In the statement about today's arrests, RCMP said they are supportive of peaceful protests but "criminal acts by persons under the guise of protesting, particularly the violence exhibited by the suspects in this instance, will not be tolerated."
+In the statement addressing Wednesday's arrests, RCMP said they are supportive of peaceful protests but "criminal acts by persons under the guise of protesting, particularly the violence exhibited by the suspects in this instance, will not be tolerated."